 One point I should make here and that is the above only applies to those like artists, investors, business people etc. Different rules apply to those on fixed incomes from a job, pension or whatever.
 On fixed incomes small donations with regularity do have huge value to any charity.
 But even then you have to know your limits.
 If you over-donated to a charity and then lost your job because you could not afford to fix your car what long range good would you be gaining for the charity?
 None... or at least not near as much as you could have had you donated smaller amounts and were able afford keeping your car running and thus your job.
 Over donating in this case would be considered a fool hardy move by almost everyone... yet charitable societies and some art buyers expect / hope already starving artists will do this "fool hardy" behavior all the time.
 Now I am not the smartest cat around but I am pretty sure this does not make a lot of sense.
 Thus....

 As a pre-gallery artist who bumps into compassion on very rare occasions I have now had to come up with my own way to support charities.
 After some contemplation I have come up with a solution that I feel benefits everyone involved.
-I will be donating 30 percent of all art sales made directly by me to the charity of your choice.
-How this works is you just need to give me a check for thirty percent of the works cost in the form of a certified check or money order made payable to your favorite charity.
-Plus a check for the remaining seventy percent plus tax payable to me.
-Basically I am giving you thirty percent off the price for supporting your favorite charity.
+I will be donating anywhere from 10 to 30 percent of all art sales made directly by me to the charity of your choice.
+How this works is you just need to give me a check for the percentage that will be donated in the form of a certified check or money order made payable to your favorite charity.
+Plus a check for the remaining percent plus tax payable to me.
+Basically I am giving you up to thirty percent off the price for supporting your favorite charity.
 Thus you get to feel great about helping out and I get to maintain my cold and blood thirsty image.

 This option helps everyone win.